MicrosoftDocs/well-architected/well-architected/service-guides/virtual-machines.md

 >
 > - **Threat prevention**.
 Protect against malware attacks and malicious actors by implementing security controls such as firewalls, anti-virus software, and intrusion detection systems.

-### Recommendations
+##### Recommendations

-Explore the following table of recommendations to optimize your virtual machine configuration for security.
+Use the design strategy to build your proof-of-concept or optimize your existing environment by evaluating these recommendations.

+These recommendations don't represent an exhaustive list of all configurations available for Azure Virtual Machines and their dependencies.
+Instead, they represent the key recommendations mapped to the preceding design perspectives.

 | Recommendation | Benefit |
 |--------|----|